Louvre Museum, Paris

 The French Crown Jewels

-The Louver Palace
+The Louvre Palace

 The Palace is artwork for itself and an example of extraordinary architecture.
 It is recommended not to miss the following: